Internship-s2022/admin-server-legacy/README.md

 | minute
 second(optional)
 ```
+To help us create these time expressions there are good tools such as [CronTab](https://crontab.guru/), which helps us to validate and gives us some examples
 ### Cron function

 The second argument of the cron.schedule method is a callback who indicates the function that will be executed every time when the cron expression triggers.